SummaryRead the full fact sheet

 There are several different sugars.
-Sugars occur naturally in some foods, such as fruit and dairy products, and are also added to a wide variety of foods.
+Sugars occur naturally in some foods, such as and , and are also added to a wide variety of foods.
 Sugar can take many different forms, including white, raw or brown sugar, honey or corn syrup.

 Sugars are popular in the processed food industry because they add taste, colour, bulk and thickness to food products.
 They also prevent mould forming and act as a preservative.